Time-Uniform Confidence Spheres for Means of Random Vectors: Introduction

-Thus far, most work on confidence sequences for the mean of random observations has been in the scalar setting (with some exceptions discussed below).
-However, estimating higher-dimensional means arises naturally in a wide variety of statistical tasks, such as multi-armed bandits \citep{dani2008stochastic,abbasi2011improved}, regression \citep{lai1982least}, and stochastic optimization \citep{feldman2017statistical} to name a few.
+Thus far, most work on CSs for the mean of random observations has been in the scalar setting (with some exceptions discussed below).
+However, estimating higher-dimensional means arises naturally in a wide variety of tasks in statistics and machine learning, including multi-armed bandits \citep{dani2008stochastic,abbasi2011improved}, regression \citep{lai1982least,vidaurre2013survey}, covariance estimation~\citep{kuchibhotla2022moving}, stochastic optimization \citep{feldman2017statistical}, and anomaly detection~\citep{rousseeuw2018anomaly}, to name a few.
 Advances in time-uniform confidence regions for estimators can therefore translate to sequentially-valid versions of such tasks.

 In this work we construct CSSs by means of PAC-Bayesian analysis (introduced below), inspired by the original work of \citet{catoni2017dimension,catoni2018dimension} which is in the fixed-time setting.
 We combine their insights with recent work which provides a general framework for understanding how and when PAC-Bayesian bounds can be made time-uniform \citep{chugg2023unified}.
 The resulting synthesis yields a general method for constructing CSSs under a variety of distributional assumptions.
-Building off of recent univariate work by \citet{wang2023huber}, we then derive two so-called \emph{Huber-robust} CSSs which maintain their coverage guarantees in the presence of (a generalization of) Huber contamination~\citep{huber1964robust}.

-In slightly more detail, our contributions are as follows.
-We provide four main results.
-Theorem~\ref{thm:cs_bounded} provides an empirical-Bernstein CSS which can be seen as a multivariate analogue of a recent result for bounded random variables \citep[Theorem 2]{waudby2023estimating}.
-As a direct consequence, we obtain a novel empirical-Bernstein confidence interval whose asymptotic width scales with the (unknown) variance.
-Theorem~\ref{thm:cs_subgaussian} then provides a CSS for sub-$\psi$ random vectors (which includes sub-Gaussian, sub-exponential, and sub-Gamma), which again generalizes known univariate results.
-Theorem~\ref{thm:catoni-estimator} provides a time-uniform extension of the Catoni-Giulini estimator~\citep{catoni2018dimension}, which results in a CSS under only second moment assumptions.
-Finally, Theorem~\ref{thm:robust-css-bounded} provides a Huber-robust extension of the empirical-Bernstein CSS above.
-All of our results are closed-form and easily computable.

-\ifarxiv The appendix contains several peripheral results, such as a second Catoni-Giulini-type CSS that can be made robust (but is less explicit than our other bounds; Appendix~\ref{sec:catoni_direction}) and a semi-empirical CSS for heavy-tailed distributions (Appendix~\ref{sec:delyon-style}).
-Of possible independent interest, we prove several results pertaining to the von-Mises Fisher distribution in Appendix~\ref{sec:vmf}, such as a bound on its KL divergence (Lemma~\ref{lem:kl-vmf}). \fi